Sparkling Pomegranate Mocktail

 Pouring juice into glass.

-Step 4: Divide the sage syrup between cups.
+Step 4: Divide the sage syrup into cups.
 Add the pomegranate juice.

 Squeezing lime in to pomegranate mixture.